 Hours: Volunteers may work as often as their schedule allows.
 Daily chores at the ranch may be completed anytime between 10:00 am - 4:00 pm (Winter) and 10:00 am - 5:00 pm (Summer).
 The ranch is closed to visitors on Wednesdays.

 Age Requirement: Those under 16 years of age must have adult supervision while volunteering.

-Bandanna System: In an effort to keep both volunteers and horses safe, we have established four volunteering levels, denoted by colored bandannas.
-All volunteers are required to wear their bandannas while at the ranch for easy identification.
+Bandana System: In an effort to keep both volunteers and horses safe, we have established four volunteering levels, denoted by colored bandanas.
+All volunteers are required to wear their bandanas while at the ranch for easy identification.